AILS-II: An Adaptive Iterated Local Search Heuristic for the Large-scale Capacitated Vehicle Routing Problem: Adaptive Iterated Local Search (AILS) For Large-Scale Instances

 \subsection{Perturbation Degree}

-The perturbation degree establishes the number of changes applied to the reference solution $s^r$ to achieve a different solution.
+The perturbation degree establishes the number of changes applied to the reference solution $s^r$ to obtain a different solution.
 The greater the perturbation degree, the larger the distance between these solutions.
 Thus, the control of the perturbation degree enables the method to manage the diversity of the search algorithm.
 For this reason, the perturbation degree control can be seen as a mechanism of great relevance for metaheuristics, considering that adequate control can allow the algorithm to escape from local optima.
-High diversity means that the algorithm will be able to escape from a local optimum more easily, but it might be costly to identify local optima \citep{Lourenco2010}.
+High diversity means that the algorithm will be able to escape from a local optimum more easily, but it might be costly to find the best solution in a given neighborhood \citep{Lourenco2010}.
 On the other hand, low diversity yields a higher chance that the algorithm will get stuck in a local optimum.
-Avoiding these two scenarios is a difficult task, and this paper presents and evaluates some options for controlling the perturbation degree.
-As mentioned before, $\omega_{\mathscr{H}_k}$ denotes the number of vertices to be removed by the removal heuristic $\mathscr{H}_k \in \{\mathscr{H}_1 , \mathscr{H}_2 \}$ in the perturbation step.
-Accordingly, the larger $\omega_{\mathscr{H}_k}$ is, the greater the perturbation degree.
-Next, we present four mechanisms that will establish the value of $\omega_{\mathscr{H}_k}$.
-To simplify the notation, when the perturbation degree is the same for all removal heuristics, we refer to $\omega_{\mathscr{H}_k}$ as simply $\omega$.
+To achieve an adequate balance between these two goals, AILS-II considers adaptive mechanisms to adjust such a parameter.
+The mechanism proposed in \citet{Maximo2021} uses a fixed parameter, called $d_{i}$, that establishes the ideal distance between the solution $s$ obtained by the local search and the reference solution $s^r$.
+For AILS-II, we introduce a convergent behavior to control the degree of perturbation.
+In this convergent mechanism, the value of $d_{i}$ starts with the value of $d_{max}$ and decreases throughout the execution of the algorithm until it reaches a value of $d_{min}$.
+For this, at each iteration of the algorithm, the value of $d_{i}$ is adjusted as $d_{i} \leftarrow d_{i} \left( \frac{d_{min}}{d_{max}}\right)^{\frac{1}{it}} $, where $it$ is the estimated maximum number of iterations performed by the algorithm.